ruchikasonagote/es335-assignment1/README.md

 # Human Activity Recognition (Mini Project)
-In Artificial Intelligence, Human Activity Recognition (HAR) refers to the capability of machines to identify various activities performed by the users.
+Human Activity Recognition (HAR) refers to the capability of machines to identify various activities performed by the users.
 The knowledge acquired from these recognition systems is integrated into many applications where the associated device uses it to identify actions or gestures and performs predefined tasks in response.

 ## Dataset
 For this assignent we will be using a publically available dataset called [UCI-HAR](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8567275).
 The dataset is available to download [here](https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones).
 The Dataset contains data for 30 participants .
 Each participant performed six activities while wearing a Samsung Galaxy S II smartphone on their waist (The video of the participants taking data is also available [here](http://www.youtube.com/watch?v=XOEN9W05_4A)).
 The smartphone's accelerometer and gyroscope captured 3-axial linear acceleration and 3-axial angular velocity.
 Read all the `readme` and `info` files for more information.